BrutPitt/glChAoS.P/readme.md

 **Windows**

-Windows user needs of Visual Studio 2019 (it works also wit VS 2017/2015, but is need to change appropriate *Platform Toolse* and/or *Windows SDK version* that you have installed).
-In alternative, CMake 3.10 (or higher) for other compilers toolschain (non tested, but it should work).
+Windows user needs of Visual Studio 2019 (it works also wit VS 2017/2015, but is need to change appropriate *Platform Toolset* and/or *Windows SDK version* that you have installed).
+In alternative, CMake 3.10 (or higher) for other compilers toolchain (non tested, but it should work).

 - **Microsoft Visual Studio**
 In the folder `./src/msBuilds` there is the solution project for use with Visual Studio 2017.